agrc/gis.utah.gov/sharing/index.md

 If you are the local authoritative source for data contained in an existing dataset, we'd love to work with you to pull your latest data into the SGID.
 Many of our [most popular datasets]({% link sharing/examples/index.md%}) are the result of collaboration with cities and counties.
 We will evaluate independent, crowd-sourced or commercial contributions on a case-by-case basis to make sure they are authoritative and not substantially restricted.

-Click here to start contributing to an existing SGID Dataset.
+To contribute to an existing dataset, please use the contact info listed on the dataset's [data page]({% link data/index.html %}).